macagua/pyve/README.rst

 ::

-   pip install pyve --timeout 120
+   pip install --user pyve --timeout 120

 and later you can use it, into a command shell like this: